 Available in a combination metal/acetate front in either black metal/ black crystal acetate front or a Blue metal/tortoise acetate front, this frame will set you apart from the crowd.
 Echo has a spring hinge for additional flex and comfort.

-Every pair of optical frames comes with an embossed hard case and microfibre cleaning cloth, and 2 year warranty.
-Please note, these are frames only, lenses are NOT included.
+Every pair of optical frames comes with an embossed hard case and microfibre cleaning cloth.

 Frame Size: 51-18-140